TrueWinter/ExportSchem/README.md

 ## Commands

 - `/exportschem`: As explained above
+- `/exportschem import`: Allows you to import a schematic directly to your WorldEdit clipboard
 - `/exportschem about`: Gives information about the plugin
 - `/exportschem reload`: Reloads the config

 ## Permissions

 - `exportschem.command.exportschem`: Required to use `/exportschem`, enabled by default
+- `exportschem.command.import`: Required to use `/exportschem import`, enabled by default
 - `exportschem.command.reload`: Required to use `/exportschem reload`